eknutov/SemanticTeamIMRO/README.md

 * INSPIRE docs <http://inspire-eu-rdf.github.io/inspire-rdf-guidelines/>

 concepts
 [comment]: # (ekn: The purpose of listing concepts in this readme?
-Maybe we can have a separate file juts listing the concept names for the reference and convenience or generate that from TTL file.)
+Maybe we can have a separate file juts listing the concept names for the reference and convenience or generate that from TTL file)

 **model**
 - namespace ends with #